zedlopez/ifm/The Recipe Book.md

 introduces the concept.
 Once this is included, Inform will provide built-in support for a single number measuring progress ("score"), and will expect to measure this against a maximum possible ("maximum score", which can either be set by hand or worked out automatically from a table of ranks).

 In a story in which scoring exists, the player may choose to turn score notifications (such as `"[Your score has just gone up by one point.]"`) on or off.
 The commands to do this are ``notify on`` and ``notify off``; the actions are called switching score notification on and switching score notification off.
-In the event that we need to amend the behavior of notification, we could do so by adding, removing, or modifying the elements of the check and carry out rulebooks for these commands; as in
+In the event that we need to amend the behaviour of notification, we could do so by adding, removing, or modifying the elements of the check and carry out rulebooks for these commands; as in

 ``` inform7
 Check switching score notification off: